Alejogb1/job-board/blog-data/why-does-eslint---fix-break-code-with-no-duplicate-imports.md

 id: "why-does-eslint---fix-break-code-with-no-duplicate-imports"
 ---

-, let's unpack this.
+.
 I remember a particularly frustrating project a few years back, where a seemingly innocuous eslint configuration change triggered a cascade of code breakages.
 It involved exactly this: `eslint --fix` and the `no-duplicate-imports` rule going rogue.
 Let's get into why that happens, from a practical angle.

 The `no-duplicate-imports` rule, at its core, aims to enforce a clean and maintainable import structure.
 It's designed to catch instances where the same module is imported multiple times within a single file, which can lead to confusion and potentially unnecessary resource consumption.
 When eslint encounters such duplication, and if `--fix` is enabled, it attempts to merge these imports.
 This merge operation is where the trouble often begins.